delphidabbler/article-demos/article-20/ReadMe.txt

 To use the demo start Delphi and load Article20.bpg and select Article20.exe.
 Compile the program and run it.

-Select one of the list programs in the list box and and click the Test Class and Test Click buttons to exercise either class.
+Select one of the list programs in the list box and click the Test Class and Test Click buttons to exercise either class.

 There is no need to compile the MultiVer.exe, NoTransVer.exe or NoVerInfo.exe do-nothing programs since they are supplied ready compiled.

-Once the program has been tested, examine the code in UVerInfoClass.pas, UVerInfoRoutines.pas and UVerInfoTypes.pas along with the code that excerises them in FmDemo.pas.
+Once the program has been tested, examine the code in UVerInfoClass.pas, UVerInfoRoutines.pas and UVerInfoTypes.pas along with the code that exercises them in FmDemo.pas.